How to pick the right day for testing

 If you’re already tracking your Basal Body Temperature (BBT), then we’d recommend this option to track ovulation.
 You can track BBT with a digital thermometer, or with a device like Oura Ring, TempDrop or Natural Cycles.
 If you see a sustained temperature increase of around 0.3 degrees centigrade, then you can assume that ovulation took place at the start of the temperature increase.

-If you’ve been tracking your BBT and can’t identify an ovulation date, follow Option 3 (email our customer support team) instead.
+If you’ve been tracking your BBT and can’t identify an ovulation date, follow Option 3 and use our handy calculator instead.

 Option 2: Ovulation sticks

-You can also use ovulation predictor sticks which measure your LH levels.
-When you see peak LH levels, count forward 5 to 7 days to your test day.
-Start tracking from the end of your period and go from there.
+You can also use ovulation predictor sticks (like these) which measure your LH levels.
+When you see peak LH levels, i.e. when the line reaches its darkest point, count forward 5 to 7 days to your best testing day.

 Please note that this is not a good option for clients with PCOS, as LH levels are often out of balance.

-If you’ve been using ovulation predictor sticks and can’t identify an ovulation date, follow Option 3 (email our customer support team) instead.
+If you’ve been using ovulation predictor sticks and can’t identify an ovulation date, follow Option 3 and use our handy calculator instead.

 Take back control of your hormones